 |Lia Mazzari and Charlotte Law as Pan and the goddess|

-This summer I began physical or visual research and spent many hours in fields drawing goats and became fascinated by the transformation from four legged to two legged creature which happens when they stand to pull branches down to eat.
+In the Summer of 2019 I began physical or visual research and spent many hours in fields drawing goats and became transfixed by the transformation from four legged to two legged creature which happens when they stand to pull branches down to eat.